EXPLAINED: Who has to do a tax declaration in 2023 in France?

 Many people assume that if you have no income in France then you don't have to make a declaration, but in fact this is not the case.

-France has dual-taxation arrangements in place with a large number of countries including the UK, USA, Canada and Australia so if all your income comes from abroad - for example if you have a pension paid from the UK - then you will not be taxed on it again in France, but you still need to fill out the declaration.
+France has dual-taxation arrangements in place with a large number of countries including the UK, USA, Canada and Australia so you likely won't be taxed on income that is already taxed in your home country, but you still have to fill out the declaration.

 If you're feeling daunted by the task, check out our section-by-section guide to filling in the form.